Creating and Configuring Feedback Activity

 General

-1. Enter the assignment title in the Name field.
+1. Enter a title in the Name field.
 This name will appear as a link to access the Feedback Activity on the course main page.

-2. Enter a brief description about the in the Description text box.
+2. Enter a brief description about the purpose in the Description text box.

 The box can be expanded by clicking and dragging the bottom right corner outwards.
 To make more editing options available, click the button to expand the toolbar.